 Each term, a new “Academic Advisement Required” HOLD will be placed on each undergraduate student’s account.
 This ensures that each student meets with his or her academic advisor at least once per term as required.
 Once you meet with your academic advisor, your "Academic Advisement" HOLD will be lifted and you will be cleared for online registration on your assigned Enrollment Appointment Date/Time.
 Your hold will not be removed if you have not met with your advisor.

 By the fourth week of any given fall or spring term, the Office of the University Registrar randomly assigns each student an enrollment appointment date and time, based upon how many credits they have accumulated up to that time.
 Typically, seniors register first, followed by juniors, sophomores, freshmen, and finally incoming transfer students.
 For continuing students, spring-term registration occurs during the first two weeks of the preceding November.
 Registration for the fall term occurs near the end of the preceding March.

 The add/drop period begins the moment you register for courses and goes all the way through the first two weeks of the fall or spring term.
-Instructions on how to add/drop can be found at the Office of the University Registrar's Web site.
+Instructions on how to add, drop, edit and swap courses can be found at the Office of the University Registrar's Web site.
 Please consult the academic calendar for specific dates and deadlines.

-No. Unless you are an athlete or a freshman in an Academic Community, you may add/drop at any time online through my.pitt.edu.
+No. Unless you are an athlete or a First-Year student in an Academic Community, you may add/drop at any time online through my.pitt.edu.
 It is recommended that you notify your advisor by e-mail of the changes that you make to your schedule.